- Last Updated Date:

 There is a continuing threat of terrorist attacks throughout India at all times, including attacks targeting public transportation and places frequented by foreign visitors and expatriates.
 Maintain a high level of vigilance, remain aware of your surroundings, monitor local news reports, follow the advice of local authorities, avoid demonstrations and large gatherings, and take appropriate steps to increase your personal security.
 Exercise caution around tourist and religious sites, government installations and during public events such as cultural festivals.
 Be particularly vigilant during the Indian holiday period between October and January, as well as in the lead-up to and on days of national significance, such as Diwali, Republic Day (January 26) and Independence Day (August 15), as militants have used such occasions to mount attacks.
 If you see an unattended package, immediately leave the area and report the package to authorities.

 Terrorist attacks have occurred throughout India, often taking the form of remotely detonated bomb blasts in crowded markets of major centres at the peak shopping time in the early evening.
+Six explosions occurred in a park in Patna on October 27, 2013, where a large crowd had gathered for an upcoming political campaign rally.
 An explosion took place near the office of a political party in Bangalore on April 17, 2013.
 Two explosions occurred in a crowded neighbourhood in Hyderabad on February 21, 2013.
 Explosions occurred outside the Delhi High Court in September and May 2011.
 Three explosions took place in Mumbai in July 2011.
 In 2010, attacks took place outside a cricket stadium in Bangalore and at a crowded bakery popular among tourists in Pune.
 Attacks also occurred in Margao, Goa, in 2009, and in Mumbai, Ahmedabad, Assam, Bangalore, Jaipur, Manipur and New Delhi in 2008.
 More than 380 people were killed in these separate attacks.

 Maoist extremist groups, known as “Naxalites”, are most active in areas identified by the Government of India as Left Wing Extremist states, which include Andhra Pradesh, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, Uttar Pradesh and West Bengal.
 Naxalites are responsible for more terrorist attacks in India than any other organization and are usually based in rural and forested areas within the Left Wing Extremist states.
 In March 2012, two Italian citizens were kidnapped by Naxalites in Odisha State.